-(1) Of change of address or ownership of a dangerous/potentially dangerous dog, the owner shall provide written notification of the change of address or ownership to the Sheriff, stating the full name, address, and location of the new owner of the dog.

-- (2) Of death of a dangerous/potentially dangerous dog, the owner shall provide written notification of the dog's death to the Sheriff. - G. Notification prior to transfer.
-Prior to any transfer (with or without consideration) of a dangerous/potentially dangerous dog, the owner must provide to the Sheriff a written statement, signed before a notary by the transferee (on a form obtained from the Animal Service Center), indicating the transferee's understanding of the transferee's obligations hereunder as an owner of a dangerous/potentially dangerous dog.
+- (1) Of change of address or ownership of a dangerous/potentially dangerous dog, the owner shall provide written notification of the change of address or ownership to the Sheriff, stating the full name if there's a new owner, address, and location of the new owner of the dog. - (2) Of death of a dangerous/potentially dangerous dog, the owner shall provide written notification of the dog's death to the Sheriff. - G. Notification prior to transfer.
+Prior to any transfer to a new owner (with or without consideration) of a dangerous/potentially dangerous dog, the owner must provide to the Sheriff a written statement, signed before a notary by the transferee (on a form obtained from the Animal Service Center), indicating the transferee's understanding of the transferee's obligations hereunder as an owner of a dangerous/potentially dangerous dog.